Why do you need correct signal level on your modem?

 Signal levels on your home Cable Modem need to be at an optimal level for Cable modem to operate correctly.
 Otherwise, you might end up with lower speed/throughput, occasional or repeated disconnections, video buffering, higher latency, etc

-What Modems are recommended for best Signal levels?
+What DOCSIS 3.0 or DOCSIS 3.1 Modems are recommended for best Signal levels?

 It is always advisable to choose a modem with extended upstream power capability.
-Some of the modems in the market which have this capability are: Arris SB6183, NETGEAR CM500, Motorola SB8200, NETGEAR CM1000, etc
+Some of the modems in the market which have this capability are: Arris SB6183, NETGEAR CM500, Motorola SB8200, NETGEAR CM1000, etc. Note that not all the ISPs enable extended upstream power as it has to be configured from the ISP headend.
+We know that Xfinity/Comcast enables Extended upstream power on all the compatible modems giving your additional signal power.

 How to find downstream and upstream signal levels?